What if a complaint is made about me as a provider?

 If a complaint is made about you, you can learn about and work with our process.
 You will be able to present your view and can often resolve your complaint without a formal investigation.

 It is unsettling to be on the receiving end of a complaint.
-However, comments and complaints help us learn from mistakes and improve the quality of services.
+However, comments and complaints help us learn and improve the quality of services.
 By discussing them, we can restore trust and mend relationships.

 Will I have an opportunity to resolve the issues with the person who complained?